A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Results

-Here, a higher ratio means a stronger tendency to the anti-QAnon side.
-If {$\%Anti/\%Pro $ > 1}, the users are holding anti-QAnon tendency in that hashtag topic; if {$\%Anti/\%Pro $ < 1}, the users are holding pro-QAnon tendency in the topic; and if {$\%Anti/\%Pro $ = 1}, the users are holding balanced or neutral in the topic (Table~\ref{tab:swingusershashtags}).
-It turns out that in the JAnon topic, swing users were holding a balanced tendency, but all the users showed anti-QAnon tendency.
-It is pointed out that swing users were holding anti-QAnon tendency but all the users were persisting in pro-QAnon in Italian and Indian tweets.
-By contrast, swing users and all the users commonly shared pro-QAnon tendency in the topics of France, Spain and US Politics.
+We then computed the ratio ($\%Pro/\%Anti$) of pro-users' \%hashtags to anti-users' \%hashtags to show the hashtag preference.
+Here, a higher ratio means a tendency to lean towards the anti-QAnon side.
+If {$\%Pro/\%Anti$ > 1}, the users are holding pro-QAnon tendency in that hashtag topic; if {$\%Pro/\%Anti $ < 1}, the users are holding an anti-QAnon tendency in the topic; and if {$\%Pro/\%Anti$ = 1}, the users are holding balanced or neutral views towards the topic (Table~\ref{tab:swingusershashtags}).
+Except for J-Anon, most of the hashtags showed an pro-QAnon tendency; in particular, users concerned with US politics and French tweets are more pro-QAnon.

-In summary, not many swing users were holding anti-QAnon tendency.
-We also found that Japanese users are more anti-QAnon, while users concerned with US politics are more pro-QAnon.